-Voluntary Reduction in Work Schedule (VRWS), commonly referred to as Voluntary Furlough, is a program that allows employees to voluntarily trade income for time off.
-This program is in effect for Fiscal Years 1993-94 and 1994-95.
-The VRWS program is available to eligible annual-salaried employees in the Professional, Scientific and Technical Services Unit (PS&T).
+y Reduction in Work Schedule (VRWS), commonly is Voluntary Furlough, is a program that allows voluntarily trade income for time off.
+The VRWS vailable to eligible annual-salaried employees in the Scientific and Technical Services Unit (PS&T).

-- 1. Purposes - a.
-VRWS provides agencies with a flexible mechanism for allocating staff resources. - b.
-VRWS permits employees to reduce their work schedules to reflect personal needs and interests. - 2.
-Limitations: Eligibility, Work Schedule Reduction,
+WS provides agencies with a flexible mechanism for ff resources.

+VS permits employees to reduce their work schedules to nal needs and interests.

-Term of VRWS
+nitations: Eligibility, Work Schedule Reduction, Term of

-- a.
-Eligibility: This program is available to certain annual-salaried employees in the Professional, Scientific and Technical Services Unit (PS&T). - (1) Employees are required to have 26 consecutive payroll periods of full-time annual salaried State service immediately prior to entry into a VRWS program.
-Payroll periods of VRWS participation, Sick Leave at Half Pay, or Workers' Compensation Leave will count as full-time annual salaried service in computation of the 26 consecutive payroll periods so long as the employee was working on a full-time annual salaried basis immediately prior to the VRWS participation, Sick Leave at Half Pay, or Workers' Compensation Leave.
-For example, an employee who had worked twenty-one payroll periods on a full-time annual salaried basis followed by five payroll periods on Sick Leave at Half Pay and then returned to work would be eligible for VRWS upon return to work. - (2) An exception will be made to the requirement that employees have 26 consecutive payroll periods of full time service, as required in Section 2a.1 above, for those employees who were participating in the Fiscal Year 90-91 VRWS program and who transitioned to part-time status upon termination of such program.
+igibility: This program is available to certain annualployees in the PS&T Unit.

+mployees are required to have 26 consecutive payroll ull-time annual salaried State service immediately prior to VRWS program.
+Payroll periods of VRWS participation, at Half Pay, or Workers' Compensation Leave will count ne annual salaried service in computation of the 26 payroll periods so long as the employee was working on annual salaried basis immediately prior to the VRWS on, Sick Leave at Half Pay, or Workers' Compensation or example, an employee who had worked twenty-one riods on a full-time annual salaried basis followed by five riods on Sick Leave at Half Pay and then returned to work eligible for VRWS upon return to work.